Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 It is possible for a foreign research institution to participate in an imec.icon

-By preference, the research lead is from an imec research group.
+No, the research lead is from an imec research group.

 No. For practical reasons, there is only one research lead per project.

-By preference, the PL is from one of the involved companies.
+Yes, the PL is from one of the involved companies.
 However, if the project applies for VLAIO funding, the PL should be someone from these companies.

 You can contact one of the imec research groups or contact other companies in your network.
 There are a few specific organizations like Innovatiecentrum that can help in partner search.